3 View citations in style

 Alberta is occasionally divided into two regions, Northern Alberta and Southern Alberta.
 The majority of Alberta's population is located in large urban cities, mostly located in the South.
 Alberta is Canada's most populous province of all three Canadian prairie provinces.
 Edmonton is the Capital of Alberta (Herick, 1996, p.
 22).

-- When paraphrasing include page or paragraph numbers whenever possible.
-If the document does not contain page numbers, include paragraph numbers. e.g. (Reiton, 2003, para.
+- When paraphrasing, APA style encourages the inclusion of page numbers, but it is not mandatory.
+Include page or paragraph numbers if it will help reader find the information.
+If the document does not contain page numbers, paragraph numbers may be used. e.g. (Reiton, 2003, para.
 3).
-If neither is available omit page and paragraph numbers. i.e. Do not count paragraph numbers.
+If neither is available omit page and paragraph numbers.
+Do not count paragraph numbers. e.g. (Reiton, 2003)

 - When paraphrasing from multiple sources, include all authors name in parentheses in alphabetical order. e.g. (Cole, 1996; Manning & Arthur, 2011; Zigmung, 2000).